Behavioral Health Care Management Program

 - Attention Deficit and Hyperactivity Disorder (ADD/ADHD)

-- Patient Safety Program provides outreach calls to members who may have the potential of becoming higher risk for readmission(s) and/or frequent Emergency Room visits.
+- Patient Safety Program (PSP) provides outreach calls to members who may have the potential of becoming higher risk for readmission(s) and/or frequent Emergency Room visits.
 The goal of the outreach is to provide resources and/or to ensure they have access to the treatment they need.

-- Eating Disorder Specialty Team is a dedicated clinical team with expertise in the treatment of eating disorders.
+- Eating Disorder Care Team is a dedicated clinical team with expertise in the treatment of eating disorders.
 The team includes partnerships with eating disorder experts and treatment facilities as well as internal algorithms to identify and refer members to appropriate programs.

-- Autism Care Team whose focus is to provide expertise and support to families in planning the best course of Autism Spectrum Disorder (ASD) treatment for their family, including how to maximize their covered benefits.
+- Autism Care Response Team whose focus is to provide expertise and support to families in planning the best course of Autism Spectrum Disorder (ASD) treatment for their family, including how to maximize their covered benefits.

 - Referrals to other BCC medical care management programs, and wellness and prevention campaigns.